Medical expert of the article

 Blood supply: popliteal artery.

-The long flexor of the fingers (m.flexor digitorum longus) has a two-pinnate structure, begins with fleshy bundles on the posterior surface of the tibia below the soleus muscle line, as well as on the fascia and posterior intermuscular septum of the tibia.
-It is located behind and medial to the posterior tibial muscle.
-The tendon of the long flexor of the fingers goes down, crosses behind and from the lateral side the tendon of the posterior tibial muscle.
-Then the tendon of the muscle passes to the sole of the foot behind the medial malleolus under the flexor tendon retainer in a separate synovial vagina (between the tendons of the posterior tibial muscle medially and the long flexor of the thumb laterally).
-Then the tendon curves around the back and below the support of the talus bone.
-Located above the short flexor of the fingers, it is divided into 4 separate tendons, which attach to the distal phalanges of the II-V fingers, pre-sampling the tendons of the short flexor of the fingers (similar to the tendons of the deep flexor of the fingers on the wrist).
+The long flexor of the fingers (m.flexor digitorum longus) has a bipinnate structure, begins with fleshy bundles on the posterior surface of the body of the tibia below the line of the soleus muscle, as well as on the fascia and posterior intermuscular septum of the leg.
+It is located behind and medial to the posterior tibialis muscle.
+The tendon of the long flexor of the fingers goes down, crosses the tendon of the posterior tibialis muscle from behind and from the lateral side.
+Then the tendon of the muscle passes to the sole of the foot behind the medial malleolus under the retinaculum of the flexor tendons in a separate synovial sheath (between the tendons of the posterior tibialis muscle medially and the long flexor of the big toe laterally).
+Then the tendon bends around the support of the talus from behind and from below.
+Situated above the short flexor of the fingers, it divides into 4 separate tendons that attach to the distal phalanges of the II-V fingers, having previously pierced the tendons of the short flexor of the fingers (similar to the tendons of the deep flexor of the fingers on the hand).

-Function: bends the distal phalanges of II-V fingers; bends the foot, turning it outward.
+Function: flexes the distal phalanges of the II-V toes; flexes the foot, turning it outward.

 Innervation: tibial nerve (LIV-SII).